-The most crucial part of every digital bank is the core banking platform.
-The platform is the engine behind the creation and management of accounts, balances, transactions, journal entries along with the storage of client data, receipts, and other reporting tools.
+An essential part of any digital bank is its core banking platform.
+It is an engine behind accounts, balances, transactions, the storage of customer data, receipts, and other reporting tools.

-Onboarding, payments processing, card issuing, and KYC services have to be then integrated into the platform.
-Developing a core banking platform in-house is a complicated and time-consuming process that can overwhelm teams and delay product launch.
-As such, very few banks have their own platforms.
-N26, Tandem, O2 Banking, and other Revolut alternatives have outsourced their core banking platforms from FinTech providers.
-New cloud-based platforms with pre-integrated key features help to assemble best in class products and launch them at a much faster pace and lower capital expenditure.
+Once banking core is ready, customer onboarding, payment processing, card issuing, and KYC services are integrated into the platform.
+Developing a core banking platform from scratch is a complicated and time-consuming process that can overwhelm teams and delay product launches.

+For this reason, very few banks use their own platforms.
+N26, Tandem, O2 Banking and other Revolut competitors have outsourced their core banking platforms from the fintech software vendors.
+The new cloud-based platforms with pre-integrated key features help assemble best-in-class products and launch them much faster and with less capital expenditure.

-It is hard to overstate the importance of finding the right team for developing a digital bank like Revolut.
-A team should consist of people who are genuinely invested in seeing your vision through to the end.
-Some have compared Revolut’s development teams to a special forces squad on a mission.
-Their success stems from shared responsibility, trust in each other, and a lack of doubts about their purpose and goals.
+It cannot be overstated how important it is to have the right team to develop a digital bank like Revolut.
+A team should be made up of people genuinely interested in implementing your vision through to the end.
+Their success is based on shared responsibility, trust in each other and a lack of doubt about their purpose and goals.

 Vision & growth hacking

-Growth hacking is especially appealing to startup founders because it focuses on rapid growth.
-Although some results may turn out to be complete failures, other experiments can bring out the winning strategy for exponential growth.
+Growth hacking consists in selecting a single hypothesis at a time and testing it to see if it works out or not.
+Then you need to document and analyze the results before moving on to the next iteration.
+The approach is particularly attractive to startup founders because it focuses on rapid growth.
+Although some results may turn out to be complete failures, other experiments may produce a successful strategy for exponential growth.

 Quick features delivery